tomography/tomoscan/docs/source/tomoScanApp.rst

   * - $(P)$(R)StreamNumCapture
     - longout
     - In streaming mode, set the number of projections to save when capture is set
+  * - $(P)$(R)StreamBinning
+    - mbbo
+    - In streaming mode, set the binnig scale for projections and streamed reconstruction.
+Captured data are always not binned and saved at full size

 tomoScan_2BM_settings.req
 ~~~~~~~~~~~~~~~~~~~~~~~~~